 In order to make a mono signal appear stereo, we must create some inequality between left and right channels in volume, time and frequency response or a combination of both.
 By doing so, we mimic processes which happen around us each time we hear something in nature.
 The mentioned plugin covers all of the mentioned tricks.

 MStereo Generator by Melda Productions

-It is perfectly mono compatible, of course.
+It is entirely mono compatible, of course.
 The plugin has been designed to sound as natural as possible and alter the spatial position as minimally as possible.
-The base trick of this plug-in is that it adds a very short ambience to an incoming signal.
+The base trick of this plug-in is that it adds a very short ambiance to an incoming signal.

-So let’s start this tutorial by adding a fresh instance of MStereo Generator to a newly created channel within Soundbridge.
+So let’s start this tutorial by adding a new instance of MStereo Generator to a newly created channel within Soundbridge.